kalumamo/kalumamo/README.md

-# Hi 👋, I'm Kalu Mamo
+# Hi 👋, I'm Kalu Mamo zegene

 ## 🚀 About Me
 - 💻 Passionate about Technology and AI